tailwindlabs/tailwindcss-intellisense/packages/vscode-tailwindcss/README.md

 **[Install via the Visual Studio Code Marketplace →](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)**

-In order for the extension to activate you must have [`tailwindcss` installed](https://tailwindcss.com/docs/installation) and a [Tailwind config file](https://tailwindcss.com/docs/installation#create-your-configuration-file) named `tailwind.config.{js,cjs,mjs,ts,cts,mts}` in your workspace.
+In order for the extension to activate you must have [`tailwindcss` installed](https://tailwindcss.com/docs/installation) and one of these:

+- For v4 and later, a `.css` file that imports a Tailwind CSS stylesheet (e.g. `@import "tailwindcss"`)
+- For v3 and earlier, a [Tailwind CSS config file](https://v3.tailwindcss.com/docs/configuration#creating-your-configuration-file) named `tailwind.config.{js,cjs,mjs,ts,cts,mts}` in your workspace.
+- For v3 and earlier, a stylesheet that points to a config file via `@config`

 ## Features